justwasm/crush/shellmode.md

 ### 2. Synthetic Assistant message for provider compatibility

 **Problem**: Anthropic, OpenAI, and other providers validate that every `ToolResult` has a matching `ToolCall` from an `Assistant` message.
-Since shell mode's ToolCall is user-initiated (not LLM-generated), there is no real Assistant message.
+Since bash mode's ToolCall is user-initiated (not LLM-generated), there is no real Assistant message.

 **Solution**: `ToAIMessage()` emits a synthetic `Assistant: ToolCall{ID: "shell_xxx"}` as a compatibility shim.
 It has no text, no LLM involvement — just satisfies the provider protocol.